-Chen Chieh-jen was born in 1960 in Taiwan.
-His artistic career began with illegal action, in which he challenged the limits of expression under the martial law system of his country.
-His actions were staged in the public sphere in a guerilla-style performance and in underground exhibitions.
 His work explores Taiwan’s modern history, from its colonial subjugation, through to the Cold War period, its position as a key base in global capitalism production, and its evolution into a consumer society.
-He has focused his production on ambitious video work, where he highlights current social and political issues in Taiwan.
+He has focused his production on ambitious video work, highlighting current social and political issues in Taiwan.